lord-aceldama/ig-monitor/README.md

 # ig-monitor
-A bash script that monitors a single instagram account for changes and submits it to archive.org if a change occurs.
+A bash script that monitors a single instagram account for changes.

 # usage
 replace `profilename` with the account name you wish to monitor. do not use `@profilename`